FasterSpeeding/Yuyo/docs/usage/components.md

 Select menus let users select between 0 to 25 options (dependent on how the bot configured it).
-These selections are communicated to the bot once the user has finished selecting options via and interaction and there's several different resources they can be selecting:
+These selections are communicated to the bot once the user has finished selecting options via an interaction and there's several different resources they can be selecting:

 * Text menus: lets the bot pre-define up to 25 text options